-The qualifying examination requires that students display their command of the fields that they have identified as their principal intellectual domains.
+The qualifying examination requires that students display command of the fields that they have identified as their principal intellectual domains.
 The exam can take written or oral form.
 Students choose the exam format that they prefer during the colloquium.

-The oral format is a two-hour examination, wherein the members of the committee put questions to the student on a wide range of subjects within the Major and Minor fields, as confirmed during the colloquium.
-Normally, examination of the Major field will occupy ninety minutes, to be divided up among the three examiners equally; the Minor field will comprise the remaining half hour with the fourth examiner.
-A student may also choose to present in advance course syllabi (no more than two) in the Major or Minor fields, to be discussed in this setting.
+The oral format is a two-hour examination, wherein the four members of the committee put questions to the student on a wide range of subjects within the major and minor fields, as confirmed during the colloquium.
+Normally, examination of the major field is distributed between two or three of the examiners and the minor field(s) is (or are) covered by one or two examiners-i.e., the exam can look like this: major field-three examiners (90 minutes); minor field-one examiner (30 minutes); or it can look like: major field-two examiners (60 minutes); two minor fields-two examiners (60 minutes).
+A student may also choose to present in advance course syllabi (no more than two) in the major or minor fields, to be discussed as part of the examination.

-Alternatively, a student may choose to answer questions in writing, prepared by members of the examining committee, as well as to submit the aforementioned syllabi.
-If the student elects the written exam, the Major field will normally involve three parts, the Minor field one.
+Alternatively, a student may choose to answer questions in writing, prepared by members of the examining committee.
+If the student elects the written exam, the disposition of the major and minor fields follows the same models outlined above.
 The student may take a total of twenty-four hours to complete the exam, with the division of time amongst the fields to be determined in the colloquium.
 The advisor/committee chair will distribute the questions on a date set and using a means set at the colloquium.
-Once students have completed the written examination, they will meet-ordinarily within two weeks-with the examining committee for approximately two hours to complete the exam with an oral section.
+Once students have completed the written examination, they will meet - ordinarily within two weeks - with the examining committee for approximately two hours to complete the exam with an oral section.
 All members of the committee will attend and read, and may comment on, the entire examination.